The Ultimate Guide to Non-Toxic Food Preparation (7 Tips)

 The risk from these products increases if they are used at high temperatures or when the coating is scratched or damaged.

-Instead of nonstick cookware, choose safer materials like stainless steel, glass, and cast iron(my favorite). 👍
+Instead of these, choose safer cookware like stainless steel, glass, and cast iron(my favorite). 👍

 Ceramic is also another option but beware…True ceramic cookware is rare.
 Most “ceramic” pans are actually aluminum with a silicone-dioxide coating applied to them, to give them a ceramic-like appearance.
 It’s safer than traditional nonstick coatings, but it’s not the same as solid ceramic cookware …and a bit deceptive…